RileyMathews/django-auth-abstract-user-registration-example/readme.md

 #### adding fields that are included in base user
 If all you want to do is add a field that is already on django's base user model (which can be found in the docs here: https://docs.djangoproject.com/en/2.1/ref/contrib/auth/), all you have to do is override the default serializer.

-Start by creating a new serializer class using this repos api.serializers.user_registration_serializer.py as an example, you can ignore the save() method we have defined for now.
+Start by creating a new serializer class using this repos api.serializers.user_registration_serializer.py as an example, you can ignore the save() method thats defined for now.

 ```
 class UserRegistrationSerializer(RegisterSerializer):